City-of-Helsinki/linkedcomponents-ui/README.md

 ## Feature flags

-There are a feature flags which can be enabled in `.env`:
+There are a feature flags which can be enabled in `.env.development.local`:

 `REACT_APP_SHOW_ADMIN`:
 `REACT_APP_SHOW_REGISTRATION`: